Naqibee/sqlalchemy-challenge/README.md

 # Flask installation:

-Python's Flask micro web framework is well-liked and frequently used to�create online apps.
+Python's Flask micro web framework is well-liked and frequently used to create online apps.
 It offers a straightforward and adaptable method for developing Python-based web applications and APIs.

 For part two in this project we should make sure which install flask on the environment that we are working on it.